edX Online

 Pursue your desired specialization

-Become eligible for CPA licensure and explore specializations, such as forensic, financial, or managerial accounting.
+Become eligible to take the Certified Public Accountant (CPA) exam and explore specializations such as forensic, financial, or managerial accounting.

 Enroll in the academic program that works for you

-Meet the minimum education requirements for the widest variety of accountant, bookkeeper, and auditor jobs.
+Meet the minimum education requirements for diverse accounting, bookkeeping, and auditing roles.

 Browse online bachelor’s degree programs in accounting

-Earning a bachelor's in accounting degree can qualify you for in-demand jobs with a positive growth outlook.
-The increasing demand for accountants aligns with globalization, the growing economy, and complex tax laws.
+With a bachelor's degree in accounting degree you can qualify for in-demand jobs with positive growth projections.
+The demand for accountants continues to rise due to economic expansion, increasingly complex financial regulations, and evolving tax laws.

-Here are some potential career paths to pursue, with salary and job outlook data from the Bureau of Labor Statistics (BLS):
+Explore potential accounting careers to pursue, with salary and job outlook data from the Bureau of Labor Statistics (BLS):

 Accountants

-Accountants review and prepare financial records and ensure their accuracy for taxes.
-Most accountants become CPAs, and many specialize in an area of expertise, such as cost, financial, or forensic accounting.
+Accountants review and prepare financial records, ensuring their accuracy and compliance.
+Many accountants pursue CPA licensure or specialize in an area such as cost, financial, or forensic accounting.

 Tax examiners and collectors